-Some bowel cancer treatments haven’t been approved for use in the NHS (in England, Scotland and Wales) or the Health and Social Care service (in Northern Ireland).
-Your cancer specialist can apply for funding for a treatment if you both agree that you would benefit from it.
+Some bowel cancer treatments haven’t been approved for use on the NHS (in England, Scotland and Wales) or the Health and Social Care service (in Northern Ireland).
+Your cancer specialist can apply for funding for a treatment if you both agree that you would benefit from it but they will have to show that your circumstances are exceptional.
 This page describes the application process for each nation in the UK.

 Applying for treatment funding can be a difficult process and it’s not always successful.
 If your request is turned down, you may find the decision difficult to cope with.
 Macmillan Cancer Support has information on what you can do if a treatment is not available.
 One option may be to find out if there are any clinical trials you can join.

 The National Institute for Health and Care Excellence (NICE) reviews all new cancer drugs and makes recommendations for their use on the NHS.
-They will give one of three recommendations:
+They will give one of five recommendations:

 - Yes – recommended for use on the NHS

 - No – not recommended for use on the NHS

 - Only in research – recommended for use in a research study

 - Optimised – recommended for a small group of patients to test